suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

-For use with ciphers that do not provide integrity protection, such as AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}}), the Enc_structure MUST NOT be used and the protected header in the SUIT_Encryption_Info_ESDH structure MUST be a zero-length byte string.
+For use with ciphers that do not provide integrity protection, such as AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}}), the Enc_structure MUST NOT be used.
+Hence, the Additional Authenticated Data structure is not supplied to the API of the cipher.
+The protected header in the SUIT_Encryption_Info_ESDH structure MUST be a zero-length byte string.

 ### Example